 - small roasted potatoes

 - simple olive oil and cracked black pepper

 About The Cookbook

 Much More Veg is a perfect book for those trying to add more living foods into their lives.
-We already established that abundance of veggies is crucial for optimal health and wellbeing but, unfortunately, it’s easy to fall into the routine of eating the same pasta dish every day and leave out all those beautiful energy-giving vegetables out!
+We’ve already established that an abundance of veggies is crucial for optimal health and well-being but, unfortunately, it’s easy to fall into the routine of eating the same pasta dish every day and leave out all those beautiful energy-giving vegetables out!
 Life gets in the way, right?
 Well, this book helps you find ways to include more veggies in a series of simple and seriously delicious recipes.

 The author of this beautiful book is Hugh Fearnley-Whittingstall, and he is an amazing ambassador for sustainable living while also being an active campaigner for issues like animal welfare.
-He hosted a very popular UK TV Show (River Cottage) where he navigates his way to becoming a self-reliant farmer in rural England.
-He manages to prove that feeding your family and friends with locally produced vegetables and fruits is possible.
+He hosted a very popular UK TV Show (River Cottage) where he navigated his way to becoming a self-reliant farmer in rural England.
+He managed to prove that feeding your family and friends with locally produced vegetables and fruits is possible.
 Such a valuable lesson for today’s complicated sourcing crisis.

 Can you imagine knowing exactly where everything you are eating comes from?
 Can you picture yourself being able to be fully self-sufficient and avoid big retailers altogether?
 Sounds dreamy, right?
 Well, if this concept is something that speaks to you, then go grab this book right now and fall in love with veggies all over again.

-Are you inspired to try more veggie heavy recipes?
+Are you inspired to try more veggie-heavy recipes?
 Check these out!

 River Cottage Much More Veg by Hugh Fearnley-Whittingstall published by Bloomsbury.
 Please note that this article contains affiliate links which means shopping through them helps keep the lights on at World of Vegan!